Saxon (band): Call to Arms and Sacrifice (2011–2014)

-Battering Ram, Thunderbolt and Carpe Diem (2015–2022)
+Battering Ram, Thunderbolt, Inspirations, Carpe Diem (2015–2022)

 During an interview in November 2014, Biff Byford revealed that: "We're making the new album in January, February and March".
 In a March 2015 interview, Byford described the album as a mixture of rock and roll and heavy metal.
 When asked about a possible release date, Byford said: "We're looking at maybe at a summer release.
 It just depends on whether it's ready or not.
 We're looking at finishing the album by the end of April.
 We're keeping our fingers crossed."

 On 1 August 2015, the band announced 16 October as the release date of Battering Ram and also premiered the official video of the title track.

 On 14 September 2016, Biff Byford announced on Facebook that Saxon were working on a new album with producer Andy Sneap, for an early 2017 release.
 In October 2016, the band announced a tour in the U.S. for the early spring of 2017 with UFO.
 In a 16 March 2017 interview with former Anthrax vocalist Neil Turbin on Canada's The Metal Voice in Los Angeles, California, Biff Byford gave an update on the new album saying that several songs were already recorded with a few more to complete, with an estimated release date for early 2018.

 On 15 June 2017, Byford revealed that the title of their new studio album was Thunderbolt.
 Saxon and UFO teamed up again for another round of shows in North America for the fall.
 On 7 November 2017, the band announced that the album would be officially released on 2 February 2018.
-To support the album, they briefly toured Europe and the UK with Diamond Head, Rock Goddess and Magnum from late February to early March 2018, and was the support act along with Black Star Riders for Judas Priest's Firepower World Tour from mid March to early May 2018.
+To support the album, they briefly toured Europe and the UK with Diamond Head, Rock Goddess and Magnum from late February to early March 2018, and were the support act along with Black Star Riders for Judas Priest's Firepower World Tour from mid March to early May 2018.

-In an October 2018 interview with Sonic Perspectives, Byford confirmed that Saxon would "definitely" record a new album sometime in 2019.
-He was quoted as saying, "We don't have to have too much commitment to timings.
-We're an established band — we can pretty much do what we want.
-If we feel like writing, then we write.
-If we don't feel like writing, then we don't write.
-Simple as that."
-Byford had stated that their new album was expected to be released in early 2021; but later sighted a tentative February 2022 release.

 Saxon released their first covers album Inspirations on 19 March 2021.
 Their 24th studio album Carpe Diem, was released on 4 February 2022, with the band embarking on the Seize The Day tour in support of the album.